-Augmented Intelligence is changing the way investment professionals consume research by streamlining data aggregation and eliminating repetitive processes.
+Augmented Intelligence is changing how investment professionals consume research by streamlining data aggregation and eliminating repetitive processes.

 But does that mean that AI will eventually replace an analyst?

-There are major differences between people and algorithms.
-AI is very good at automating repeatable tasks at scale — and when lifted with cloud computing capabilities, they will execute tirelessly.
+There are significant differences between people and algorithms.
+However, AI is very good at automating repeatable tasks at scale — and when lifted with cloud computing capabilities, they will execute tirelessly.

 But AI tools are also single-dimensional.
 Machine learning algorithms are typically optimized to do one thing very well, and when trained effectively, do that one thing better and faster than people can.
 But even though machines are capable of learning tasks, they don’t understand why they’re doing what they’re doing.

-Humans, on the other hand, are more creative and have a more dynamic approach to knowledge processing — which can bring richer context, deeper analysis, and more nuanced insights to research in a way that AI can’t.
+On the other hand, humans are more creative and have a more dynamic approach to knowledge processing, which can bring richer context, deeper analysis, and more nuanced insights to research in a way that AI can’t.

 The AI-augmented investment analyst